NevermindNilas/TheAnimeScripter/README.txt

 !The Anime Scripter is provided as is, without any warranty.
 Feel free to join the Discord server and report any issues to Nilas.
 Learn more about the license in License.md.!

 # Minimum System Requirements:
+    - OS: Windows 10
     - CPU: Quad Core CPU
     - RAM: 16 GB
-    - GPU: Vulkan Capable GPU with 4GB VRAM
+    - GPU: Any GPU with DirectX 12 and Vulkan support
-    - Disk Space: Approximately 6 GB
+    - Disk Space: ~ 6 GB

 # Recommended System Requirements:
+    - OS: Windows 11
     - CPU: Octa Core CPU
     - RAM: 32 GB
-    - GPU: NVidia 1000 series / RX 6000 series
+    - GPU: NVidia 2000 Series or higher / AMD 6000 Series or higher
-    - Disk Space: Approximately 6 GB
+    - Disk Space: ~ 6 GB

 # Installation:
     Refer to the installation tutorial or self-build the .exe file using the guide available at: